-The Issuer issued EUR 70,000,000 perpetual and subordinated notes to RBI which have all necessary features (including non-viability or write-down and write-up mechanisms) in order to qualify as capital instruments that are eligible as Additional Tier 1 instruments within the meaning of and for the purposes of Article 52 et seq. of the Regulation (EU) No 575/2013 or the CRR (as defined further in this Base Prospectus) as well as various other rules and regulations related to or stemming from the CRD IV (as also defined further in this Base Prospectus.
+The Issuer is currently in very advanced stages of the process of preparing and implementing another intragroup financing transaction between the Issuer and RBI.
+This transaction would entail issuance by the Issuer of up to EUR 50,000,000 perpetual and deeply subordianated notes to RBI.
+It is envisaged that these notes, once issued, would have all necessary features (including non-viability or write-down and write-up mechanisms) in order to qualify as capital instruments that are eligible as Additional Tier 1 instruments within the meaning of and for the purposes of Article 52 et seq. of the Regulation (EU) No 575/2013 or the CRR (as defined further in this Base Prospectus) as well as various other rules and regulations related to or stemming from the CRD IV (as also defined further in this Base Prospectus).
+The CNB, which is the Czech banking and financial sector regulator, will have the ultimate say on whether these notes will achieve the envisaged treatment as Additional Tier 1 instruments and will be recognized as such for the Issuer's capital adequacy and other purposes.

-For further information on related party transactions of the Group, see Note 42 to the consolidated financial statements as of and for the year ended 31 December 2014, Note 42 to the consolidated financial statements as of and for the year ended 31 December 2013 and Note 19 to the consolidated interim financial statements as of and for the six months ended 30 June 2015.
+For further information on related party transactions of the Group, see Note 42 to the consolidated financial statements as of and for the year ended 31 December 2013, Note 42 to the consolidated financial statements as of and for the year ended 31 December 2012 and Note 18 to the consolidated interim financial statements as of and for the six months ended 30 June 2014.